laurent22/joplin/CONTRIBUTING.md

 Please check that your request has not already been posted in the [Github Issue Tracker](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is%3Aissue).
 If it has, **up-voting the issue** increases the chances it'll be noticed and implemented in the future. "+1" comments are not tracked.

-As a general rule, suggestions to _improve Joplin_ should be posted first in the [Joplin Forum](https://discourse.joplinapp.org/) for discussion.
+As a general rule, suggestions to *improve Joplin* should be posted first in the [Joplin Forum](https://discourse.joplinapp.org/) for discussion.

 Avoid listing multiple requests in one report in the [Github Issue Tracker](https://github.com/laurent22/joplin/issues?utf8=%E2%9C%93&q=is%3Aissue).
 One issue per request makes it easier to track and discuss it.

+Finally, when submitting a pull request, don't forget to [test your code](#unit-tests).

 # Contribute to the project